top of page

 The Great Barrier Reef is the world's largest coral reef system, located off the coast of Queensland, Australia.
 Here are some key facts about this natural wonder:

-1. Size and Scope: The Great Barrier Reef stretches over 2,300 kilometers (1,400 miles) and covers an area of approximately 344,400 square kilometers (133,000 square miles).
+The Great Barrier Reef stretches over 2,300 kilometres (1,400 miles) and covers an area of approximately 344,400 square kilometres (133,000 square miles).
 It is larger than the Great Wall of China and the only living structure visible from space.

 3. Uluru-Kata Tjuta National Park - Home to the iconic sandstone monolith Uluru (Ayers Rock) and the red domes of Kata Tjuta (The Olgas), rich in Aboriginal culture and spirituality.